 The Bayonnaise and HMS Ambuscade action, 1798

-On my blog and website, I have dealt several times with single-ship actions during the Age of Fighting Sail, the protagonists being mainly British and French, though the Americans do figure in 1812-15.
+On my blog I have dealt several times with single-ship actions during the Age of Fighting Sail, the protagonists being mainly British and French, though the Americans do figure in 1812-15.
 In most cases British victory over the French seems to have been all but pre-ordained, for the Royal Navy had reached a peak of professionalism in this period and the French officer corps had suffered badly in the revolution, a setback from which it never fully recovered.
-It is therefore somewhat of a surprise to learn not only of a French vessel capturing a British one in a single-ship action, but also that the French vessel was significantly smaller and less powerful.
+It is therefore somewhat of a surprise to learn not only of a French vessel, the Bayonnaise capturing a British one, HMS Ambuscade, in a single-ship action, but also that the French vessel was significantly smaller and less powerful.

 The climax of the action.
-Bayonnaise (R) rams Ambuscade and the latter’s mizzen falls
+Bayonnaise (R) rams HMS Ambuscade and the latter’s mizzen falls

 Painting by Jean Francois Hue, 1751-1823